Raspberry Pi Pico Serial Communication Example-MicroPython Code

 Using a Serial Terminal Program

-To communicate with software other than the IDE, you should close the IDE so that the serial communication with Pico is broken.
+To communicate with software other than the IDE, you should close the IDE so that the serial communication channel with Pico is closed.
 Either physically disconnect and reconnect the USB cable of Pi Pico, or reset Pi Pico by grounding the RUN pin.
 This action will free the USB port so that other programs can communicate.

 I used PuTTY which is an open-source serial port communication utility.
 You need to identify the PORT to which your Pico is connected.
 In Windows, you can go to Device Manager and then select the Ports section, where you will find the PORT number.